Details of thermal insulation and reinforcements to reduce wear

 4) Dry on a wide hanger in a dark and well ventilated place.

-Caution: the sun will cause the colours of the textile parts of the wetsuit to fade and speeds up the ageing process of the neoprene.
+Caution: the sun will cause the colours of the textile parts of the diving suit to fade and speeds up the ageing process of the neoprene.

 Zip fasteners can be cleaned with a toothbrush and lubricated with silicone grease